 The group spanned all the age ranges, with the youthful Blue Birds, the regular Camp Fire Girls, the Junior High Camp Fire Girls and the Horizon Club for senior high school girls.
 And whatever the age, the girls were busy working on self- and community-enriching projects with the reward of winning cool stuff such as cameras, charms, rings, ponchos, pillows, leather patches, mod posters and, of course, honors badges and pins.

 One of those projects was the annual candy drive in which the girls went door-to-door selling their famous mints as well as other types of candy, depending on which year it was.
-There might be butter mints, assorted chocolates, party wafters (man, those looked delicious!
+There might be butter mints, assorted chocolates, party wafters (man, those looked delicious!) or peanut clusters.

 The candy drive began in 1950, replacing their doughnut drive.
 They switched from doughnuts to mints because the mints would not go stale.
 Since then, the candy drive has changed so that the candy is either bought online or sold through the local Camp Fire groups, and the mints can be bought all year round.